domdomdidom/capstone_public/README.md

       coldtransform = Transform(cold_start_feature_df)
       coldtransform.binarize()
+      coldtransform.transform_cold_start_data()

+The last function in here is do_NMF.
+The NMF class is not applicable to our cold_start problem since we are working with such limited data.
+NMF, or non-negative matrix factorization, links our products to our customers via latent "topics", or clusters of weighted similarity.

+I made the executive decision to include this function within the Transform class.
+We are effectively treating the results of NMF as engineered features.
+Go ahead and save this version as our final transformation.
+If you'd like to see the 25 top products associated with your latent NMF topics, set get_top_products = True!

-      transformed = coldtransform.transform_cold_start_data()
+        transformed = mytransform.do_NMF(historical_purchase_matrix, product_df, get_top_products=False)

 3. Cool, now that our data is transformed, we can split it up.
 Within the Splitter class, we have two functions: split_for_churn and split_for_cold_start.
 Let's just worry about churn for now, but know that you can split for cold_start by just switching the functions.
 In the constructor, specify your transformed, cleaned-up dataframe.

         makesplits = Splitter(transformed)
         X_train, X_test, y_train, y_test = makesplits.split_for_churn(transformed)

-4. Nice!
-We're ready to move onto the NMF class.
-The NMF class is not applicable to our cold_start problem since we are working with such limited data.
-NMF, or non-negative matrix factorization, links our products to our customers via latent "topics", or clusters of weighted similarity.

-5. At this point, we have our original engineered feature matrix combined with our weights matrix.
+4. At this point, we have our original engineered feature matrix combined with our weights matrix.
 We're ready to model now!
 We're going to put this dataframe full of super-awesome features inside of a random forest.
 Go ahead and call the Model class.

         mymodel = Model()